Postgraduate Diploma in Science

 Bachelor of Science or other bachelor's degree and approved undergraduate science courses.
 The precise prerequisites vary for each subject, but are normally at least a B- average grade in 300-level courses.

 The PGDipSc is made up of four full-year courses or eight single-semester courses selected from a range of options.
-See the Schedule for the Postgraduate Diploma in Science for available course listings for each subject.
+See the Postgraduate Diploma in Science schedule for available course listings for each subject.

 Normally the diploma must be completed in one year of full-time study, unless approval is granted for part-time enrolment from the Academic Dean of Science.
 Students can begin their studies in February or for some subjects, in July – please contact the relevant department for clarification.